 Either way, lunch will be provided.
 Besides,

-- Formal seminars are usually scheduled in one of the regular seminar series and cross listed.
+- Formal seminars are usually scheduled in one of the regular seminar series and occasionally cross listed.

 For both types of events see the Events calendar for details.

 Tilburg offers two full-blown US-style Ph.D. programs, one in economics and one in business.
-The following courses are most directly related to structrual econometrics:
+The following courses are most directly related to structural econometrics:

 - Empirical Industrial Organization 1, taught by Jaap Abbring, Tobias Klein, and Nicola Pavanini

 - Empirical Industrial Organization 2, taught by Jaap Abbring and Tobias Klein